I Kissed a Girl: Commercial performance

+As of February 2018, "I Kissed a Girl" has sold 8 million copies worldwide.
 According to Perry, the song became a massive hit for being musically "catchy".
 She told BBC News: "I think that it's one of those subject matters that is, you know, like 'Oh my God I can't believe she said that, that someone came out and said it.'
 I think that, whenever anyone writes something that is different than, like, your plain peanut butter and jelly song, 'I love you, you love me,' everyone kind of perks up and says 'what's this?'"

 Music video

 A music video for the song was released on May 16, 2008, on Perry's personal website and on Myspace.
 The video was directed by Kinga Burza and features a Moulin Rouge and burlesque-type setting with scenes of Perry, along with many other flamboyantly dressed women dancing to the song.
 Towards the end of the video, she wakes up next to a male companion, played by DJ Skeet Skeet.
 Despite the song's title, there is no depiction of same-sex kissing at all.
 Perry features her real-life friend and DJ, Mia Moretti, Markus Molinari's cat Bella and Kesha in the music video.
+The video would go on to be nominated for four MTV Video Music Awards at the 2008 ceremony, and won in the Best Pop Video category at the 2009 MTV Video Music Awards Japan.